Announcing: a new website, and a new discount on Maui vacations.

 Here’s something else that’s brand new, to bring you to Hawaii:

 Honokeana Cove is a unique vacation spot that should be high on your list if you’re visiting Maui and don’t want to be trapped in a concrete hotel complex.
 Almost all the condo units are members of the rental association, and available discounts are clearly set forth.
-Members can’t advertise a lower rate, although they can grant a discount to friends who ask them (just a hint to Art’s friends and followers).
+Members can’t advertise a lower rate, although they can grant a discount to friends who ask them.
+(This is a hint to Art’s friends and followers.)

-Here’s a new website to lure you to Maui; and a new vacation discount to lessen the financial pain.
-Maybe there’s a Hawaiian vacation in your future!
+Here’s a new website to lure you to Maui; and a vacation discount to lessen the financial pain.
+Maybe there’s a Maui vacation in your future!

 Image Credit: photo of Honokeana Cove by Art Chester